Nina E. Allender: Women's suffrage

 At the age of 38, Nina Allender became actively involved in the National American Woman Suffrage Association (NAWSA).
-In 1912, Ohio held a referendum on woman suffrage, and Allender traveled there and enjoyed canvassing door to door and demonstrating with other suffragettes.
+In 1912, Ohio held a referendum on woman suffrage, and Allender traveled there and enjoyed canvassing door to door and demonstrating with other suffragists.
 Allender had volunteered to assist NAWSA's Congressional Committee in planning their March 3, 1912 suffrage pageant in Washington.
 Allender was appointed chair of the committee on "outdoor meetings" as well as on "posters, post cards and colors."
 Within the year she became president of the District of Columbia Woman Suffrage Association and was a featured speaker at numerous local gatherings.
 In spring 1913, she was president of the Stanton Suffrage Club, which held "Suffrage as Relating to Business Women".
 Allender shared the speaker's platform with future congresswoman Jeannette Rankin, one of about 14 women representing multiple states to meet with President Woodrow Wilson in a suffrage deputation.

 In 1913, Eva and Nina were recruited into the Congressional Union of NAWSA, later the National Woman's Party by Alice Paul when she was in Washington D.C. to lead the Congressional Committee of NAWSA.
 Inez Haynes Irwin stated that both Eva and Nina had readily agreed to make monthly financial donations and volunteer their time for the organization.

 In April 1914, Allender relocated temporarily to Wilmington, Delaware to head the Delaware Congressional Union for Equal Suffrage and to coordinate a parade on May 2.
 A year later she was on the advisory council of the national Congressional Union for Woman's Suffrage and became chairman of the newly organized local branch of the Congressional Union.
 In a press release on suffrage, Allender was identified as one of six "crack street orators" of the suffrage campaign.
 On December 9, 1915, she was slated to preside over a meeting of the state chairs and officers.

 In 1916, Allender was an official delegate at the Chicago convention of the newly launched National Woman's Party.
 That fall, she was sent by the National Woman's Party to lobby in Wyoming for the federal amendment.
 When the National Woman's Party began picketing the White House to pressure President Wilson, Allender joined the picket line and served as a delegate to a large suffrage parade.
 The National Woman's Party sent valentines, designed by Allender, on February 14, 1917, to President Wilson and legislators as a softer appeal in the campaign to attain women's right to vote.